TrenchBoot/linux/Documentation/x86/boot.rst

 	    - If 1, KASLR enabled.
 	    - If 0, KASLR disabled.

+  Bit 2 (kernel internal): SLAUNCH_FLAG

+	- Used internally by the compressed kernel to communicate Secure Launch status to kernel proper.

+	    - If 1, Secure Launch enabled.
+	    - If 0, Secure Launch disabled.

   Bit 5 (write): QUIET_FLAG

 	- If 0, print early messages.